Shop

 • Cloves

 We do all love our natural fibres, be they wool, cotton, silk, and many others, and not forgetting our Welsh blankets and Tapestry blankets.
-Let's not let the common clothing moth destroy them by using natural moth repellants!!!
+Let's not let the common clothing moth destroy them by using natural moth repellents!!!

 About FelinFach

-Welsh Blankets - Hand woven in in Wales in limited numbers Wool Throws - Hand woven in Wales Chandlery - Handmade Candles, Reed diffusers, tealights and wax melts - hand poured in Wales Craft Courses - Natural Dyeing Gift Cards - By Post or by Email Welsh Tartan Scarves Sheepskin Rugs
+Welsh Blankets - Traditional Caernarfon poercullis patterns, contemporary colourspatterns Wool Throws - Hand woven in Wales Chandlery - Handmade Candles, Reed diffusers, tealights and wax melts - hand poured in Wales Hand dyed yarn, dyed only with natural dyes Craft Courses - Natural Dyeing Gift Cards - By Post or by Email

-We are a proud supporter of the Campaign for Wool, All Things Wales, Global Welsh and Red Dragon America.
+We are a proud supporter of Americymru, the Campaign for WoolGlobal Welsh and Red Dragon America.

 Other FelinFach Pages